lmaldonadoch/Ruby-linter/README.md

 - Operator spacing.
 - Unclosed block.

 Additional to this, the linter allows you to auto-correct most of these style issues just by typing 'y'.
+I decided to work on a.

 ## Project Structure